Auction Terms & Conditions TERMS & CONDITIONS

 All accepted high bids will have a 15.55% Buyers Premium added the high bid.
 There are no additional charges for payments via credit card.
 As of January 1, 2021 the State of Illinois started requiring the collection of sales tax at auctions even when you purchase used paper plates.
 As such, we will be collecting sales tax at the local rate of 7.50% for this auction.
 Illinois Form CRT-61, Certificate of Resale, also known as tax exempt forms, must be filled out annually and presented at the time of registration in order to be honored for this auction.
 Along with the CRT-61 please provide proof of tax exemption via email to the Auction House.

 Payment: The Buyer agrees that all invoices will automatically at the conclusion of the auction via the credit card used for registration via the HiBid platform, unless previous arrangements are made.
 Additional invoices, such as for shipping, maybe incurred after the close of the auction and will be charged to the same card that was used for the auction.

-Abandon Goods: If no specific arrangements are made with the Auction Firm before bidding, the Buyer agree that Items not picked up during the In-Person Pick Up or arranged to be shipped are considered abandoned and become property of the Auction Firm.
-If the Buyer does not pay for shipping within 7 days of receiving the initial Shipping Invoice goods will be considered abandoned and become property of the Auction Firm.
-Abandon goods may be disposed of or sold at the discretion of the Auction Firm.
+Abandon Goods: If no specific arrangements are made with the Auction Firm before bidding, the Buyer agree that Items not picked up during the In-Person Pick Up or arranged to be shipped are to be donated back.
+Donated goods may be resold with the proceeds being donated to either the Humane Society of Monroe or the Morrison-Talbott Library, or disposed of.
+If the Buyer does not pay for shipping within 7 days of receiving the initial Shipping Invoice, goods will be considered donated as listed above.

 Shipping: The Auction Firm will provide shipping for many items.
 Shipping will normally occur 2-5 days following the Auction Close.
 Shipping will be via a major provider such as the U.S. Post Office, FedEx, or UPS.